 - Modotachi receives by tucking their chin in and keeping posture (correct posture);

-- If mododachi’s footwork is wrong (with their heal down on the ground) then there is a fear that they will be knocked over (correct ashisabaki);
+- If mododachi’s footwork is wrong (with their heel down on the ground) then there is a fear that they will be knocked over (correct ashisabaki);

 - Both the motodachi and the technique executor become serious (feeling of tension).